ctkelley/MultiPrecisionArrays.jl/Joss_Paper/paper.md

 support half precision arrays, so working in Float16 will be slower than using Float64.

-The classic algorithm from [@Wilkinson:48] and its recent extension [@CarsonHigham:2017] evaluate the residual in a higher precision that the working precision.
+The classic algorithm from @Wilkinson:48 and its recent extension from @CarsonHigham:2017 evaluate the residual in a higher precision that the working precision.
 This can give improved accuracy for ill-conditioned problems at a cost of the interprecision transfers in the residual computation.
-This needs to be implemented with some care and [@demmel:06] has an excellent account of the details.
+This needs to be implemented with some care and @demmel:06 has an excellent account of the details.

 __MultiPrecisionArrays.jl__ provides
-infrastructure to manage these things and we refer the reader to [@kelley:2024b] for the details.
+infrastructure to manage these things and we refer the reader to
+@kelley:2024b for the details.

 # Projects using __MultiPrecisionArrays.jl__.